joefg/joefg.github.io/README.md

 * `deno task build` compiles the site.

-At the moment this is hosted on GitHub Pages pointing to `docs/`.
+At the moment this is hosted on GitHub Pages using the action in `.github/workflows/publish.yaml`.

 ## Workflow